vrimar/construct-ui/src/components/select/select.md

 @# Select
-A select displays a list of options.
+A select displays a list of selectable options.

 @example SelectDefaultExample